awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-algo-tune.md

    1. For **Hyperparameter tuning job name**, type a name for the tuning job\.

-   1. For **IAM role**, choose an IAM role that has the required permissions to run hyperparameter tuning jobs in Amazon SageMaker, or choose **Create a new role** to allow Amazon SageMaker to create a role that has the `AmazonSageMakerFullAccess` managed policy attached\.
-For information, see [Amazon SageMaker Roles ](sagemaker-roles.md)\.
+   1. For **IAM role**, choose an IAM role that has the required permissions to run hyperparameter tuning jobs in SageMaker, or choose **Create a new role** to allow SageMaker to create a role that has the `AmazonSageMakerFullAccess` managed policy attached\.
+For information, see [SageMaker Roles ](sagemaker-roles.md)\.

    1. For **VPC**, choose a Amazon VPC that you want to allow the training jobs that the tuning job launches to access\.
-For more information, see [Give Amazon SageMaker Training Jobs Access to Resources in Your Amazon VPC](train-vpc.md)\.
+For more information, see [Give SageMaker Training Jobs Access to Resources in Your Amazon VPC](train-vpc.md)\.

    1. Choose **Next**\.